 She has appeared as an expert on a variety of programmes including The Great British Sewing Bee (BBC Two), The Secrets of Selfridges (PBS), Inside Versailles (BBC Two) and Mozart’s London Odyssey (BBC Four).

-Amber is an Associate Lecturer at London College of Fashion and is the author of three published titles: Amber Jane Butchart’s Fashion Miscellany (February 2014), Nautical Chic: the history of high fashion on the high seas (April 2015), and the upcoming The Fashion of Film (September 2016).
+Amber is an Associate Lecturer at London College of Fashion and is the author of three published titles: Amber Jane Butchart’s Fashion Miscellany (February 2014), Nautical Chic: the history of high fashion on the high seas (April 2015), and The Fashion of Film (September 2016).
 She is currently working on her fourth title.

 She began her career as the Head Buyer and Trend Analyst for international vintage clothing company Beyond Retro.
 During this time she was interviewed for The Observer as one of the fashion world’s best buyers and photographed for Vogue as a girl with great British style.